jocelynzhu/jocelynzhu.github.io/about.md

 <figure>
 	<img src="/images/fatherandson.jpg">
-	<figcaption>A father is holding his son in a cute outfit.</figcaption>
+	<figcaption>The father holding our son, who is in a cute outfit.</figcaption>
 </figure>